 The gentle giant truly lives up to his name - Jersey Giants are one of the best breeds for children and families given their mellow and friendly temperament, even Jersey Giant roosters adopt this calm and sweet nature.

 Do you have a Jersey Giant in your family?
-Please tell us in the comments!
+Please tell us on the Wide Open Pets Facebook page!